Things to Do in Madrid, Spain

 Much of the Palace is shut off to the public, however there’s enough to explore to keep you busy for an afternoon.

-Try chocolate con churros at the world famous San Ginés
+Things to Do in Madrid – Try chocolate con churros at the world famous San Ginés

 San Gines is a quaint chocolatier located in a hidden alley between Puerta del Sol and Plaza de Ópera which first opened its doors over a century ago.
 Now it’s one of the most popular spots in the city, and has a constant crowd of delighted customers outside its doors.
 The walls are covered with photos of celebrities who obviously had a craving for some churros themselves.